drewfead/mmu/README.md

 ## Development

+### Linting

+Use the make target `make lint`.
+Requires docker.

+### Building

+Use the make target `make build`.
+The binaries will be build in `./bin`.

+### Testing

+Use the make target `make test` to run unit tests.
+There are also ad-hoc tests which are skipped by default, but are useful to run with a debugger attached.

 ### Running Locally

 The CLI version of this module can be run from the project root using `go run` as follows: